Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 large number of occurrences of “fight”, since SEC has the second highest median occurrences of this word amongst the conferences considered.

-We would like to investigate the research question: which characteristics, if any, of fight songs are exclusive to particular college football conferences, and which characteristics, if any, correlate to universal attributes of fights songs across the entire set of observations (all 65 colleges considered)?
-As explained previously, we have shown the number of occurrences of the word “fight” in fight songs is indeed associated with specific conferences.
-The predictor variables we anticipate using are: `nonsense`, `victory_win_won`, `men`, `opponents`, and `number_fights`, which we explored above.
-We will describe the relationship, if any exists, between these five predictor (X) variables and the response (Y) variable, `conference`.
-We hypothesize that a statistically significant relationship exists between `opponents` and `conference` since college football teams within the same conference often compete against one another, naturally leading to intense rivalries.
-Since conferences and iconic fight songs have both existed for decades, as evidenced by the `year` variable, it is reasonable to assume fight songs might reference rival teams.
-We hypothesize that there is no statistically significant relationship between `victory_win_won` and `conference` since different conferences have dominated college football over the years.
-If we make the assumption that many different teams within these conferences have been successful, then it is reasonable to believe most fight songs will include at least one of the following words: “victory”, “win”, or “won”.
-We hypothesize that a statistically significant relationship does not exist between `colors` and `conference` since mentioning a school’s colors in a college football fight song seems like a common occurrence, regardless of which conference the team belongs to.
-We hypothesize that a statistically significant relationship exists between `nonsense` and `conference` because, since each conference corresponds to a different geographic region within the United States, teams from different conferences may have different cultural norms (and regional slang).
-Consequently, certain conferences may include teams with fight songs incorporating nonsense words while others do not at the same frequency.
+We would like to investigate the research question:

-Our second research question is: how do characteristics of fight songs of higher-ranked (more successful) college football teams compare to those of their less successful counterparts?
+Our second research question is: how do characteristics of fight songs of college football teams correspond to their respective historical levels of success?
 We will utilize the `rank` variable to form connections between the performances of college football teams and their respective fight songs.
-As a result, we will be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams.
-The predictor variables we are interested in are: `victory_win_won` and `opponents`.
+The predictor variables we are interested in
-We aim to describe the relationship, if any exists, between these two predictor (X) variables and the response (Y) variable, `rank`.
+are: `victory_win_won`, `opponents`, `nonsense`, and `rah`.
+We aim to describe the relationship, if any exists, between these four categorical predictor (X) variables and the numerical response (Y) variable, `rank`.
 We hypothesize that a statistically significant relationship exists between `victory_win_won` and `rank` because it is reasonable to asssume historically successful college football teams would incorporate symbolic elements of their dominance into their iconic fight songs.
 In this case, we believe the words “victory”, “win”, and “won” are symbolic elements of dominance, giving us reason to believe higher-ranked teams are more likely to have their fights songs include these words.
-We hypothesize that a statistically significant relationship exists between `opponents` and `rank` since higher-ranked college football teams are likely to have developed more emotionally-charged rivalries with their highly successful peers.
+We also hypothesize that a statistically significant relationship exists between `opponents` and `rank` since higher-ranked college football teams are likely to have developed more emotionally-charged rivalries with their highly successful peers.
 With such long-standing, emotional rivalries, it is reasonable to believe fight songs associated with these highly-ranked college football programs allude to these rivals by name.
+Moreover, we hypothesize that a statistically significant relationship exists between `nonsense` and `rank` because there have been a plethora of articles written about how, in the past, highly successful teams included nonsensical phrases in their fight songs to distract the players on the opposing college football teams.
+Since the fight songs included in our dataset were written decades ago (as evidenced by the `year` variable), it is reasonable to assume the songs associated with the historically-best college teams will have a higher likelihood of including nonsense (e.g “Hooperay”).
+Finally, we hypothesize there is no statistically significant relationship between `rah` and `rank` since “rah” seems like it would be a common word in a fight song, irrespective of the quality (how successful) of a college football team.

 ### Section 4: Data